top of page

 Informally, culture is often described as “how things work around here."

-See our Organizational Culture section on the resources page for deeper insights on aligning values and cultural performance.
+See our Organizational Culture section on the insights page for deeper insights on aligning values and cultural performance.

 Alicia Korten